Capitalize on Home Ownership Tax Benefits With These Deductions

 Let's take a look at how to maximize the tax advantages of deductible home-related expenses -- including some you may not be aware of -- and the ones that aren't deductible.

 Financing your home purchase offers the biggest tax break.
 For most home owners, the biggest part of the monthly house payment goes toward interest.
 And, unless your loan is more than a million dollars, all of the interest is deductible.
 If your loan was over a million, it limits your deductible interest.

-Interest tax breaks don’t end with your home’s first mortgage.
-Refinancing, a home equity line of credit and most equity debts of $100,000 or less are also fully deductible.
-Mortgage interest also is fully deductible on a second home — even a boat or RV — as long as they have cooking, sleeping and bathroom facilities.
+Interest tax breaks don't end with your home's first mortgage.
+Refinancing, a home equity line of credit and most equity debts of $100,000 or less are also fully deductible for mortgages that existed as of December 15, 2017.
+Beginning in 2018, the interest on home equity debt is no longer deductible unless it was use to buy, build, or substantially improve your home.
+Mortgage interest also is fully deductible on a second home -- even a boat or RV -- as long as they have cooking, sleeping and bathroom facilities.

 You can deduct: Paid points

 If you paid points to get a better rate on your home loans, they qualify for a tax break, too.
 The question is when you want to claim them.

 You can deduct points in the year you paid them if, among other things, the loan is to purchase or build your primary residence, payment of points is an established practice in your area and the points were within the usual range.
 Make sure your loan meets all the qualification requirements so that you can deduct points all at once.